JVAdams/artiFISHal/README.md

 	devtools::install_github("JVAdams/artiFISHal")
 	library(artiFISHal)

-If you don't already have `Rtools` and `devtools`, you will need to download and install Rtools 3.1 from [CRAN](http://cran.r-project.org/bin/windows/Rtools/),
+If you don't already have `Rtools` and `devtools`, you will need to download and install (as administrator, if using a PC) Rtools 3.1 from [CRAN](http://cran.r-project.org/bin/windows/Rtools/),
 	the Comprehensive R Archive Network, then run the following lines of code before submitting the code above:

 	find_rtools()